Get The Facts

 The standard for improvements is “satisfactory” movement of people.

-The funding requires community input, presumably based on accurate information being given them.
+The funding requires community input, presumably based on accurate information being given to them.

 2. NYC Parks says, “With the task of accommodating all users comes the obligation to design for safety and comfort.
 In this case, the result is a 3’ wide earthen path alongside a paved path, varying in width from 8’ to 10’.”